1. Development of kittens

 -

-The kittens play and wrestle with each other a lot.
-The mother cat is also a nice play device.
+The kittens are playing and roughhousing amongst themselves with great enthusiasm.
+The mother cat is also a fun plaything.

 -

-After toilet training, most kittens are reasonably litter box trained by week 5.
+After litter training, most kittens are already reasonably litter box trained by week 5.

 -

-When the kittens are 6 weeks old, they occasionally go on adventures on their own.
+When the kittens are 6 weeks old, they occasionally go on an adventure on their own.

 -

-Although the kittens still like to drink from their mother cat, their diet increasingly consists of solid food.
+Although the kittens still enjoy nursing from the mother cat, their diet consists of an increasingly large proportion of solid food.

 -

-When the kittens are 6 weeks old, their average weight is around 780 grams.
+When the kittens are 6 weeks old, their weight averages around 780 grams.

 week 4